Taliptip

 Taliptip is an administrative division in western Bulacan, the Philippines.
 It is an urban barangay of Bulakan and is one of the largest barangays of the city, spanning over a third of Bulakan's total land area.
 It is noted as the location of the former sitio of Pariahan.

-A major part of the proposed New Manila International Airport will be located in the barangay, requiring the relocation of residents in six affected sitios of the barangay, namely Bunotan, Camansi, Capol, Dapdap, Kinse, and Pariahan.
+A major part of the proposed New Manila International Airport will be located in the barangay, requiring the relocation of residents in six affected sitios: Bunotan, Camansi, Capol, Dapdap, Kinse, and Pariahan.
 Several residents have opted to stay in other parts of the province, while others have chosen to return to their home provinces in different parts of Luzon and Visayas.